 Girls start menstruating at the average age of 12.
 However, girls can begin menstruating as early as 8 years of age or as late as 16 years of age.
 Women stop menstruating at menopause, which occurs at about the age of 51.
 At menopause, a woman stops producing eggs (stops ovulating).
 Menopause is defined as one year without periods, and after this time a woman can no longer become pregnant.

 What are some of the symptoms of a normal menstruation?

-Your period has not returned within two months after stopping birth control pills and you know you are not pregnant
+- Your period has not returned within three months after stopping birth control pills and you know you are not pregnant

 - You have any questions or concerns about your period or possible pregnancy